To request a VM, please send an e-mail to irb[at]uni-paderborn.de

 - Protocol(s) (TCP/UDP) and port(s)

 - By default, no access to VMs from outside the university is permitted.
 Every global port opening must be justified to the IRB.
+The justification has to include the listening service for each port and notably include why using the university VPN is not an option.

 - Local firewalls on the machine itself are in planning.
 Until then access within the VM network is open.